Referendum (Local Authority Governance) Bill [HL]

 Overview

-This bill aims to simplify the process for local authorities in England and Wales that have already chosen to have a mayor and cabinet system through a referendum.
-It allows them to hold future referendums on related governance changes more easily, removing a bureaucratic hurdle.
+This bill aims to simplify the process for local authorities in England and Wales that have already adopted a mayoral system through a referendum to hold future referendums on related governance changes.
+It removes a legal hurdle that currently complicates the process.

 Description

 The Referendums (Local Authority Governance) Bill amends the Local Government Act 2000.
-Specifically, it removes section 9NA.
-This section previously prevented local authorities that had already held a referendum to adopt a mayoral and cabinet system from holding further referendums under Part 1A of the Act (which deals with governance structures).
-By removing section 9NA, the bill streamlines the process for these authorities to hold future referendums on changes to their governance arrangements.
+Specifically, it removes Section 9NA.
+This section currently prevents local authorities that have adopted a mayor and cabinet system via referendum from easily holding further referendums under Part 1A of the Act to make subsequent changes to their governance structures.
+The bill's core function is to streamline the process for these local authorities to hold future referendums on changes to their governance arrangements, such as altering the structure or powers of the mayoral system.

 Government Spending